rebcabin/masr/specs.md

 techniques shown below.

-# NAMING CONVENTION FOR MASR MULTI-SPECS
+# NAMING CONVENTION FOR MULTI-SPECS

 All multi-spec names in MASR, nested or not, begin